 Write lists/get perspective.
 Help your child see that every person is unique with their own strengths and challenges.
 Help him develop perspective about his strengths and challenges—that he is not the only one who has challenges or strengths.
-With your child’s help write the name of each family member (and/or other significant children and adults) on separate sheets of paper.
+With your child’s help print the name of each family member (and/or other significant children and adults) on separate sheets of paper.
 Draw a line down the center of each page, dividing it in half.
 Use one side for strengths, the other for challenges.
-Define strengths as talents – good skills – activities that might feel natural, easy, and probably enjoyable.
+Define strengths as talents – good skills – activities that might feel natural, easy, and enjoyable.
 Define challenges as activities that need more practice or more time to accomplish—things that may feel difficult or uninteresting.
 After making these lists of strengths and challenges for each person, write your child’s name at the top of another sheet of paper.
 (See the diagram at the end of this article.)

 On your child’s paper follow the same procedure.
-On the “strengths” side, you then list what is true in his case – perhaps it is having a great memory, or being an excellent speller-of-words.
+On the “strengths” side, you then list what is true in his case – it is having a great memory or being an excellent speller-of-words.
 Do the same for the “challenges” side (e.g., handwriting, making friends, or whatever is true in his case.)

 Then go on to add “autism” in the strength list.
 Use the term that is most accurate in your child’s situation, or the one that you feel most comfortable with—it may not be autism; it may be autism spectrum, ASD, Aspergers, or another term that has been given.
 When adding “autism” (or another term) to the list, explain that one of the reasons he has some of his strengths is that he has an autistic style of thinking and learning, which is another thing about him that is a strength.
 Then add the same diagnostic term to the list of his challenges.
 Explain that his challenges are because autism affects other parts of life that may be more difficult.
-Here you can also refer him to the lists of challenges that were made for the other people in his life.
+Here you can also refer to him in the lists of challenges that were faced with other people in his life.
 Help him see that he’s not alone; everyone has challenges as well as strengths.

 In good company.
 You might also write a list of famous people throughout history and current prominent individuals who are thought to have had characteristics related to autism.
 You can make similar lists (strengths and challenges) for these famous people.
 For example, Einstein had difficulty making friends and he had a narrow focus of interests.
 Be careful to make it clear that most people on the autism spectrum are not famous nor are they geniuses.
 Searching the Internet will reveal many well-known personalities thought (or known) to be “Aspies”.
-More and more celebrities and people in the media are sharing their own diagnoses of autism.
+More celebrities and people in the media are sharing their own diagnoses of autism.

 Ask for help from those you trust.
 Some parents prefer that a trusted friend, family member, or therapist introduce this information, especially if the newly diagnosed person is a teenager.
 Depending on your child, it may be easier for both of you if someone else introduces the diagnosis.

 Type or write.
 Try sitting side by side at a tablet or computer and have a written conversation in silence by taking turns typing.
 Ask your child, “Do you want to just read and type, or read and listen at the same time?”
-Remember that reading makes new information more easily digestible for autistic processing.
-The added bonus is that you can print out the conversation, and give it to her so she can read it again on her own time, in her own space.
-It is highly recommended for you to learn to write Social Stories™ to help you share information accurately, in a clear and respectful autism-friendly writing style.
+Remember that reading makes added information more easily digestible for autistic processing.
+The bonus is that you can print out the conversation and give it to her so she can read it again on her own time, in her own space.
+It is highly recommended for you to learn to author Social Stories™ to help you share information accurately, in a clear and respectful autism-friendly writing style.
 (There is a lot of misinformation about the process of writing and using Social Stories, so make sure you look for books and workshops that are authorized by Carol Gray and Team Social Stories™…and look for the trademark (TM) attached to the title.

 Lifelong process.
 Self-knowledge is a process that continues throughout every person’s life.
 Do not try to explain everything you know about ASD to your child all at once.
 Speak and write in a reassuring and calm manner.
 Keep it straightforward, simple, and clear.
 If you don’t know the answer to a question, say so.
 Say “I don’t know.
 Let’s try to find the answer.”
 Continue the discussion as your child matures.
-Use my book, Autism…What Does It Mean to Me? and Communication: What Does It Mean To Me?, as well as other helpful publication and websites.
+Use my book, Autism…What Does It Mean to Me? and Communication: What Does It Mean To Me?, as well as other helpful publications and websites.
 It is particularly important for older children, teens, and adults to read what autistic writers have written, or lecture about.
 Meeting and listening to adults with autism is important both for parents and children, alike.

 Self-advocacy.
 Knowledge is a precursor to helping your child learn to advocate for himself as he grows.
 He must understand his strengths and challenges—and what can help.
 Help him learn when and how to ask for help, and whom to turn to when he needs assistance.
 Educating key people in his life is also a necessity.
 For some teens and adults, educating others about autism, with the altruistic purpose of contributing to the betterment of society in general, has become a source of purpose, pride and accomplishment.